nextstrain/nextstrain.org/static-site/README.md

 2. If using a tree, make sure branch labels are turned off.
 3. Downsize the image to 250px by 250px.
 4. Save the file in `./static/splash_images`
-5. Edit `./src/components/splash/showcase.yaml` to include the card & title.
+5. Add a new entry to [./content/featured-analyses.yaml](./content/featured-analyses.yaml).

 ### Adding new team members